spellshift/realm/docs/_docs/user-guide/golem.md

                 type_str = "Link"
             if f['type'] == "File":
                 type_str = "File"
-            # Formatting - By default eldritch will print data as a JSON Dictionary which is easy for scripts to read but
+            # Formatting - By default Eldritch will print data as a JSON Dictionary which is easy for scripts to read but
             # not great for humans to make your tome more usable make sure you print data in a readable way.
             print(f['permissions']+"\t"+f['owner']+"\t"+f['group']+"\t"+str(f['size'])+"\t"+f['modified']+"\t"+type_str+"\t"+f['file_name']+"\n")
     else: